 Both the SL and the X1D are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and Hasselblad.

-So how do things add up?
+So what is the bottom line?
 Is the Leica SL better than the Hasselblad X1D or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/25p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (4400k vs 2360k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (4400k vs 2360k dots).

 - Easier setting verification: Has an LCD display on top to control shooting parameters.